 After a week or so, give the school a call to verify receipt.
 Use the same restraint in this phone call as you did in the one verifying the mailing address.
-Your only goal is making sure they received your appeal, not trying to strengthen it or fishing around for a clue as to whether your appeal stands a chance.
+You want to make sure they received your appeal, not try to strengthen it or fish around for a clue as to whether your appeal stands a chance.

 A few tips on how to negotiate financial aid

-- Include a breakdown of figures illustrating how much you will be falling short.
-Your job is to demonstrate your additional need as clearly as possible.
+To that end, make sure to include a breakdown of figures illustrating how much you will be falling short.
+Your job is to demonstrate your financial need as clearly as possible.

-It depends on the school and your situation.
+By approaching your appeal in the right way, you’ll know you’ve done everything you can to gain more financial aid.
+In the end, your chances of success depend on your school and your situation.
 Some colleges don’t negotiate at all.
 Others do, but not with everyone.